 The curse of dimensionality refers to a set of problems that arise when dealing with data in high-dimensional spaces (i.e., datasets with a large number of features or dimensions, such as image data).
 Typically, the volume of the data space grows exponentially with the number of dimensions.
 With a fixed number of data points, these points become increasingly sparse and spread out in a high-dimensional space.
 The curse of dimensionality significantly increases the risk of overfitting.
 In a high-dimensional space with sparse data, a complex model has more “degrees of freedom” to fit the training data perfectly, including the noise.
 Because there are fewer data points relative to the number of dimensions, the model can easily find spurious patterns that don’t generalize.
 (The size of the dataset is related to the data’s dimension.)

 About high dimension space, I recently got an idea.
-The density of high dimension space is still equal everywhere, like 2D or 3D spaces.
+The density of high dimension space might be still equal everywhere, like 2D or 3D spaces.

 Benign Overfitting